Spr1nter-bits/Spr1nter-bits/README.md

 When I’m not coding, you can find me:
 - 🎮 Enjoying a good video game.
 - 🎧 Immersing myself in my favorite music.
-- 📚 Diving into thought-provoking books, especially science-related ones.
+- 📚 Immerse myself in books, especially those about programming or distopias..

 Feel free to check out my social media profiles, where I share insights on programming and tech!